20 Things You’re Not Buying at Home Depot—But Should

 One of the biggest impacts of The Home Depot’s purchase of The Company Store?
 A massive expansion into textiles—hello, organic percale bedding!
 Think duvet covers, comforter sets, and accent pillows, from 220-thread count cotton to 400-thread count sateen, with patterns ranging from playful to subdued, in sizes to fit your child’s twin bed to your own king-sized one.

 If industrial home décor is your thing, a trip to the nearest Home Depot is a must.
 Will Taylor of Bright Bazaar loves the Home Decorators Collection for this very reason.
 “The pairing of black metal with wood creates a series of tactile pieces that would be perfect for decorating a modern farmhouse space—the fact the prices are so reasonable is an added bonus, too!”
 This Industrial Mansard Adjustable Bar Stool is just one of many pieces in the collection.
-Don’t miss the 29 things you’re not buying at Target but should be.

 “My number one go-to when decorating a space is plants and more plants!” says Elsie Larson of A Beautiful Mess.
 “I love The Home Depot because they always have a lot of options.”
 Whether you prefer indoor plants or hearty outdoor varieties for the front porch, The Home Depot carries locally-grown options zoned for your region.
 An easy one to start out with this Fiddle-Leaf Fig.